Mark Cuban: Speculation of a presidential run

-In a September 2016 interview with NPR's Scott Simon, Cuban effectively positioned himself to support Clinton.
+In a September 2016 interview with NPR, Cuban effectively positioned himself to support Clinton.
 He posited that the best strategy to beat Trump was to attack his insecurities, especially that of his intellect.
 He also added that Trump is the least qualified to be president and is not informed about policies.

-Later in September 2016, during a post-presidential debate interview, Cuban criticized Trump's characterization that paying the minimum required taxes 'is smart' and criticized Trump for not paying back into the system that allowed him to amass such wealth.
+In September 2016, during a post-presidential debate interview, Cuban criticized Trump's characterization that paying the minimum required taxes 'is smart' and criticized Trump for not paying back into the system that allowed him to amass such wealth.

 In October 2017, Cuban said that he would "definitely" run for president if he was single.
-Later that month, Cuban claimed that if he ran for president in 2020, it would be as a Republican, and described himself as "socially a centrist ... but very fiscally conservative".
+Later that month, Cuban said that if he ran for president in 2020, it would be as a Republican, and described himself as "socially a centrist ... but very fiscally conservative".
 It had also been speculated that he could have challenged president Donald Trump in 2020 as a Democrat.
 However, in a March 2019 interview with the New York Daily News, Cuban stated that he was "strongly considering running" for president as an independent candidate.
 In May 2019, Cuban said: "It would take the perfect storm for me to do it.
 There's some things that could open the door, but I'm not projecting or predicting it right now."

 In a June 2020 interview with CNN and former Obama advisor David Axelrod, Cuban revealed that he had seriously considered running for president that year as an independent candidate.
 He went so far as to commission a national poll, which, according to Cuban, showed he would only receive 25 percent of the vote in a hypothetical matchup with President Donald Trump and former Vice President Joe Biden.
 Cuban also said that the poll showed his candidacy would have pulled votes from both Trump and Biden.